Methods and Curriculum

 Are Conquest and Challenge a Catholic Youth Ministry program?

 Yes, Conquest and Challenge are 100% Catholic, using the YOUCAT and Gospel as a basis for the curriculum.
 Our materials promote a deep devotion and love to Jesus, in the Eucharist, the sacraments, the Church, the Pope, the Blessed Virgin Mary and saints.
-Our Conquest and Challenge materials include a prayer book with all the basic Catholic prayers – like how to pray the Rosary.
-Our kits also include a Saint and Virtue Calendar to connect the young people to the liturgy and feast days in the Church.
-The Team Leader Guidebooks contain the curriculum and do not have an imprimatur because they change each year and are updated with new activities and videos.
+Our Conquest and Challenge materials include an ECyD prayer book with all the basic Catholic prayers – like how to pray the Rosary.
+The Team Leader Guidebooks contain the curriculum and do not have an imprimatur because they change each year and are updated with new activities.